s9w/ultima-ratio/readme.md

 At some point you want the factor to be <1, maybe 1/2.
 Changing from multiplication to division is correct, but annoying.
 You could use a float and cast your way to the result.
 But you know it's dangerous as that only works for a small subset of values.

 *Surely* the committee solved this everyday issue gracefully.
-Leave confused after coming across [`std::ratio`](https://en.cppreference.com/w/cpp/numeric/ratio/ratio).
+You leave confused after coming across [`std::ratio`](https://en.cppreference.com/w/cpp/numeric/ratio/ratio).
 You decide to take matters into your own hands and write your own `ratio` class.
 You spend some time thinking about edge cases, convenience functions, making everything `constexpr`, comparisons, error handling all all those goodies.

 It's the **ultima ratio**.

 ## Details
 [`ultima_ratio.h`](ultima_ratio.h) is a single-header C++20 library.
 It provides the type `ratio`. **All** functions are `constexpr`.